 Once an application has been received, an interview date will be sent out.
 This allows us to make sure that your child has chosen the right course and allows them the opportunity to find out about the course or programme and ask any questions.
 Parents are very welcome to attend the interview.

 Usually an offer will be made with conditions attached, such as GCSE grades that you child will need to achieve at school.
 For a few, a referral to our guidance staff will be made to help look at achievable, alternative options.

-There is an opportunity to visit East Sussex College at the end of the summer to attend classes in the subjects they have initially chosen – we call these Get to Know Days – and would strongly recommend that, if possible, your child attends.
+There is an opportunity to visit East Sussex College at the end of the summer to attend classes in the subjects they have initially chosen – we call these Welcome Days – and would strongly recommend that, if possible, your child attends.